AuthenticFF/jumpstart/README.md

 1. Copy the `.pre-commit-sample` file into the `.git/hooks/pre-commit` file, to assist with auto-compilation on Git commit
 2. Process any newly added icons into the `public/assets/icons/original` folder, making them available for icon embedding
 3. Start your Vagrant dev environment
-4. Open a Browser Sync session, which auto-injects updated CSS and JS files into the browser
+4. Open a Browser Sync session, which auto-injects updated CSS and JS files into the browser as you are developing.
 5. Begin watching files for auto-compilation on save.

 After the startup tasks have completed, and your terminal is showing `Waiting...` you're able to access your development server.
-This is located at `http://localhost:3000`
+This is located at `https://localhost:3000`

+As you're developing, when you save your javasscript and scss files, all code should autocompile, which you should see in the terminal.

 During development, your MySQL server is available at: